apache/flink/docs/dev/connectors/kinesis.md

 ```
 // 200 Bytes per record, 1 shard
-kinesis.setQueueLimit(10000);
+kinesis.setQueueLimit(500);
 ```

 The value for `queueLimit` depends on the expected record size.
 To choose a good value, consider that Kinesis is rate-limited to 1MB per second per shard.
-If less than one second's worth of records is buffered, then the queue will not operate at full capacity, so the queue size per shard should be chosen between 2MB and 10MB.
+If less than one second's worth of records is buffered, then the queue may not be able to operate at full capacity.
+With the default `RecordMaxBufferedTime` of 100ms, a queue size of 100kB per shard should be sufficient.
 The `queueLimit` can then be computed via

 ```
 queue limit = (number of shards * queue size per shard) / record size
 ```

-E.g. for 200Bytes per record and 8 shards, the queue limit should be chosen between 80000 and 400000.
-You can verify the value by looking at the checkpoint
+E.g. for 200Bytes per record and 8 shards, a queue limit of 4000 is a good starting point.
+If the queue size limits throughput (below 1MB per second per shard), try increasing the queue limit slightly.
-duration: A `FlinkKinesisProducer` checkpoint should have an end-to-end duration between 1 and 10 seconds.

 ## Using Non-AWS Kinesis Endpoints for Testing